bladnman/EmberCLIStarter/README.md

 * `ember server`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

+### ReqPayload (static)

+During local development you will want to be able to load Destro in your browser.
+To do so you need to copy the `/config/reqpayload.temaplate.js` file to `/config/reqpayload.local.js`.
+You will find instructions inside of the template file.

+After this you can restart your local server with `ember server` and then skip passed authorization by going to the url: [http://localhost:4200/profiles](http://localhost:4200/profiles)

+### options ###
+* --live: use live data (instead of fixtures)

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details